In the light of April being Stress Awareness month, here are a few simple natural remedies to try to help reduce your stress levels.

 If you enjoy baths you will know how relaxing and calming they can be.
 Again, try to use natural bath salts and soaps to enhance the relaxation.
 Adding a couple of droops of an essential oil of your choice can also be a great way to have an extra relaxing and natural bath.

 Many herbal teas have different therapeutic properties.
 Studies have shown that drinking chamomile tea can have wonderful and natural calming effects on our brains.
-Other teas such as peppermint, rose and lemon balm can also help to relive stress.
+Other teas such as peppermint, rose and lemon balm can also help to relieve stress.

 The brand ‘Clipper’ make a wonderful range of natural and organic teas, they also use unbleached tea bags making their teas that little bit more natural.
 For a relaxing bed time I can personally recommend their sleep easy tea.
 The tea in an infusion with cinnamon, chamomile, valerian and other natural herbs enhanced with natural orange flavouring.